mevdschee/spelwijze-generator/README.md

     go run . bloembollenteelt

-Resulting in the number of words dependent on the first (mandatory) letter:
+Resulting in 7 letter combinations depending on the first (mandatory) letter:

     eblmnot: 210
     nbelmot: 165